facebook/taste-tester/README.md

 ## Config file

 The default config file is `/etc/taste-tester-config.rb` but you may use -c to specify another.
-The config file works the same as client.rb does for Chef - there are a series of keywords that take an arguement and anything else is just standard Ruby.
+The config file works the same as `client.rb` does for Chef - there are a series of keywords that take an argument and anything else is just standard Ruby.

 All command-line options are available in the config file:
 * debug (bool, default: `false`)
 * timestamp (bool, default: `false`)
 * config_file (string, default: `/etc/taste-tester-config.rb`)
-* plugin_path (string, default: `/etc/taste-tester-plugin.rb`)
 * repo (string, default: `#{ENV['HOME']}/ops`)
 * testing_time (int, default: `3600`)
 * chef_client_command (strng, default: `chef-client`)